adopted-ember-addons/program-guidelines/README.md

 > This terminology is based on [RFC 2119](https://tools.ietf.org/html/rfc2119), which is used by many specification documents.

+### Continuous Integration

+All addons within the org should run tests and linting automatically for all pull requests _before_ merging them and for the main branch (e.g. `master`) after merging them.
+They must use GitHub Actions to do so.

 ### Release process

 All addons within the org should document their release process.
 The documentation should be located in `RELEASE.md` file in the root folder of the repository.